-Azalea indica var. simsii is native to East Asia, particularly Japan, and also known as Satsuki Azalea.
+Azalea indica var. simsii is native to East Asia, particularly Japan.
+It is also known as Satsuki Azalea.
 Azalea indica var. simsii is a perennial shrub.
 It is from the Ericaceae family of plants.
-In their native habitat, they grow at higher altitudes of 500-2700m or 1650 to 9000ft.
+Azaleas, in their native habitat, grow at higher altitudes of 500-2700m or 1650 to 9000ft.

-The other important factor is the temperature they prefer cooler temperatures of between 45 to 61ºF or 7 to 16ºC otherwise in warm rooms it dries out the roots and you will see the leaves to start to fall.
+The other important factor is the temperature they prefer cooler temperatures of between 45 to 61ºF or 7 to 16ºC otherwise in warm rooms they can dry out and you will see the leaves start to fall.
 Keep them moist not wet they love moisture in the soil as well as humidity.

 Watch out for spider mites, brown leaves are usually due to soil-borne fungi.
 Azalea indica var. simsii attracts bees and butterfly.